mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 where:

-fs is the ADC sample rate in samples/second
+fs is the ADC sample rate in samples/second.

-Let us have the ADXL1001 accelerometer as an example.
-It has a +/-100g input range, and an output noise of 30 µg/:math:`\sqrt{Hz}`.
-The output can be expressed in nV/:math:`\sqrt{Hz}` by multiplying by the slope of the sensor - 20mV/g (or 20,000,000nV/g), for an output noise of 600nV/:math:`\sqrt{Hz}`.

 The total noise from Figure :ref:`ad7124noise` was 565nV at a data rate of 128sps.
 So the noise density is approximately: